-£2 million Compensation For Serious Road Accident | Case Study
+£2m Compensation For A Serious Road Accident | Case Study

+By Megan Black.
+Last Updated 1st August 2023.
 The panel of road accident solicitors at Legal Expert has successfully represented numerous serious road accident compensation cases.
 We have worked with clients across the country to help them recover from extremely serious injuries which occurred as a result of road traffic accidents.

 In this serious road accident compensation case study, we are looking at a case where a 36-year-old man sustained serious injuries to his legs, resulting in the amputation of both legs below the knee.
 The claimant had been trying to help a driver who had broken down when he was hit by the defendant’s car.
 The impact of the crash caused severe trauma to both legs, as well as to his hips, lower back, a fracture to his collar bone and the dislocation of his shoulder.
 The case was resolved with damages of £2.75 million being paid to the claimant.

-How Common Are Serious Road Accidents?
+- How Common Are Serious Road Accidents?

 Injuries resulting from the most serious road accidents include the following;

 Head and back injuries: traumatic injuries to the head and the back are some of the most serious injuries people can sustain in a road traffic accident.
 They can result in injuries such as traumatic brain injuries, including commas as well as long-term cognitive problems.
 Serious back injuries have resulted in herniated discs and damage to the spinal cord.

 Chest and neck injuries: whiplash can result in serious injuries and even paralysis of the vocal cords.
 More severe injuries can result in traumatic heart attacks (cardiac arrest) and damage to the internal organs.

 Serious injuries and emotional consequences: other serious injuries can include ruptured organs, damaged tendons, broken bones and long-term emotional or psychological conditions.